 As reviewed in (Sardell and Kirkpatrick 2020), sexual dimorphism in the broad scale recombination landscape is a highly conserved trait.
 The two locus modifier and SACE models predict sexual dimorphism in the broad scale recombination landscape, for diminishing the effect of drive systems and maintaining larger chromosome blocks under linkage in males respectively.
 The COM model, predicts the sex differences in the recombination landscape via interference is due to a combination of the length of the axis and differing strengths of chromosome movements during the pairing process (Hultén 2011).

-Under the spindle based model we hypothesize that the sexual dimorphism in the recombination landscapes hinges on sex differences on the requirements for chromosome cohesion in late meiosis I. The irreversible process of the metaphase to anaphase transition is initiated by the protyltic decay of the sister cohesion connecting homologs (Lane and Kauppi 2019), subramanian and Hochwagen , J. Dumont and Desai (2012)].
+Under the spindle based model we hypothesize that the sexual dimorphism in the recombination landscapes hinges on sex differences on the requirements for chromosome cohesion in late meiosis I. The irreversible process of the metaphase to anaphase transition is initiated by the protolytic decay of the sister cohesion connecting homologs (Lane and Kauppi 2019), subramanian and Hochwagen , J. Dumont and Desai (2012)].
 The number and placement of crossovers alter the distribution of sister cohesion and the resulting chromosome structure when bivalents are aligned and bi-oriented on the metaphase plate (Veen and Hawley 2003, Altendorfer et al. (2020)).
-Differences in timing of cell cycle between oogenesis and spermatogenesis imposes the the different selective pressures on how sister cohesion affects chromosome structure.
+Differences in timing of cell cycle between oogenesis and spermatogenesis imposes the different selective pressures on how sister cohesion affects chromosome structure.
 Faster spermatogenesis may select for synchronization of the separation homologs (cite?).
-While in oogenesis, the slower cell cycle and multiple arrest stages may require chromosome structures with greater stability on the MI spindle, espicially for those with dicyate arrest (Lee 2019).
+While in oogenesis, the slower cell cycle and multiple arrest stages may require chromosome structures with greater stability on the MI spindle, especially for those with dicyate arrest (Lee 2019).

 A consequence of the sexual dimorphism in broad scale recombination landscapes is that the male recombination pattern drives deviation from an uniform distribution in any sex averaged recombination landscape (Sardell and Kirkpatrick 2020).
 Elevation at the chromosome ends is a conserved trait across animals and plants and has a consequence of higher genetic diversity near chromosome ends (Haenel et al. 2018).